Krystal are the UK’s largest independent web host, with nearly 200,000 websites entrusted on their servers. But how good are they?

-On the Cloud and Business packages, you don’t get a CDN included with your monthly price.
-For websites with a primarily UK based audience or customers base, this isn’t a major thing as you will still get good performance from your site.
+On the normal hosting plans, you don’t get a CDN included with your monthly price, which for websites with a primarily UK-based audience or customer base isn’t a major thing as you will still get good performance from your site.

-On the new Onyx managed packages, only the basic package doesn’t include a CDN, all the other packages do.
+With the Managed WordPress packages, only the personal package doesn’t include a CDN, all the other packages do.

 Is Krystal the UK’s Best Web Host?